 This was the first salvia I was ever aware of: the local council used it to spell out the name of the municipality in front of the council chambers.
 It is regarded as an annual plant, but it will often survive several seasons as it is actually a frost-sensitive perennial.
 There are many dwarf versions (ht 40cm) but the taller ones have more substance in the garden.
 A well-grown specimen can look like a small shrub, growing up to 80cm tall, and apparently this is what they were originally like before the plant breeders got to work on them and made them dwarf.
-I started out with ones from a punnet that were fairly dwarf and just let them self-seed, which they do quite freely, and they have gradually got taller over time - presumably reverting to the wild form.
+I started out with ones from a punnet that were fairly dwarf and just let them self-seed, which they do quite freely, and they have gradually got taller over time - presumably reverting to the wild form that originated in Brazil.

 The original red 'bonfire sage' is probably the best known form but there are pink, purple, salmon and even white varieties.
 It flowers almost all year round and grow best in part-shade or even quite dense shade rather than full sun, as too much sun can bleach the colour from the blooms.
 The flower spikes are quite large so it makes a good impact amongst other semi-tropical plantings.
 It is effective with large tropical foliage plants, such as cannas and elephant's ears (Alocasia species).
 I trim off spent flower spikes regularly to encourage new ones to form.
 They can be propagated by cuttings or seeds.

 Recently, the cultivars known as 'Go Go Scarlet' and 'Go Go Purple' have been released.
 They are tall forms of Salvia splendens, growing to 1.2 m.
 Their flowers are densely clustered and they are said not to self-seed.
 Another series is the 'Grandstand' cultivars (ht to 45 cm) with purple, red, lavender or salmon flowers, plus bicolour forms of blue and white and red and white,